Have you ever wondered how some people are able to cope with difficult circumstances?

 4) They accept negative emotions

-Resilient people know that when we we ignore and deny negative emotions, they’ll only get stronger.
+Resilient people know that when we ignore and deny negative emotions, they’ll only get stronger.
+They know how to stay positive, but it’s more nuanced than this.

 They realize that embracing our darker emotions allows us to accept them rather than running away from them.
 And through acceptance, they become weaker.